Welcome to JustFund Client Resources Hub

 Women Talking Finance

 Financial expert Karen Eley is a certified money coach with more than 20 years experience.
 Through her business, Women Talking Finance, she helps other women to be confident and knowledgeable about all things finance.
-Karen practises what she preaches too, having invested in shares, managed funds and property.
+Check out her free online courses and free advice on blogs.
 Find out more here

 Did you know?